Module 2 of 5

 Safety Training & Constitutional AI

 Safety training introduces an alignment tax: the model may become overly cautious, refusing benign requests that superficially resemble harmful ones.
-For researchers, this manifests as models declining to engage with sensitive topics: even when the research purpose is legitimate.
-Understanding this trade-off helps diagnose unexpected refusals in research workflows.
+For researchers, this manifests as models declining to engage with sensitive topics even when the research purpose is legitimate.

 What Post-Training Changes (And What It Doesn’t)

 Post-training primarily reshapes behaviour rather than adding knowledge.
-The vast majority of the model’s factual knowledge, language capabilities, and reasoning patterns come from pre-training.
 If the base model has weak coverage of a domain, post-training alone is unlikely to fill that gap: the instruct version will just express its ignorance more politely, or (worse) confabulate an answer more convincingly.

 Definition